impee

 MAFS dirty

-10) Mass Air Filter Sensor - Clean
+10) Mass Air Flow Sensor - Clean

 It already looks a lot cleaner.